Metric Representations of Network Data: Properties of the canonical projection

-That $\ccalP^*$ is feasible, meaning that its output metric $(V, d^*) = \ccalP^*(G)$ satisfies the constraint in problem \eqref{eq:prop_canonical_projection_optimality_problem}, can be shown using the same argument used to write expression \eqref{E:proof_theo_unicity_q_metric_050}.
-To see that $\ccalP^*$ is optimal, denote by $\ccalP$ a feasible metric projection with output $(V, d) = \ccalP(G)$.
+\end{proposition} \begin{myproof} That $\ccalP_q^*$ is feasible, meaning that its output $q$-metric $(V, d^*) = \ccalP_q^*(G)$ satisfies the constraint in problem \eqref{E:prop_canonical_projection_optimality_problem}, can be shown using the same argument used to write expression \eqref{E:proof_theo_unicity_q_metric_050}.
+To see that $\ccalP_q^*$ is optimal, denote by $\ccalP_q$ a feasible $q$-metric projection with output $(V, d) = \ccalP_q(G)$.
 The diagram in Fig.~\ref{fig:relation_maps_proof_optimality} summarizes the relations between $G$, $(V, d)$, and $(V, d^*)$.
 The top (blue) and left (red) maps represent the definitions of the metric projections.
-The right (green) map is justified by the fact that $(V, d)$ is, by definition, a metric and that $\ccalP^*$ satisfies the Axiom of \hyperref[axiom:prof]{Projection} (\lcf~Prop.~\ref{prop:canonical_admissible}).
-Moreover, notice that $d$ satisfying the constraint in \eqref{eq:prop_canonical_projection_optimality_problem} guarantees that the identity map $\phi:V \to V$ from $G$ to $(V, d)$ is dissimilarity-reducing.
-Consequently, we combine the fact that $\ccalP^*$ fulfills the Axiom of \hyperref[axiom:trans]{Transformation} (\lcf~Prop.~\ref{prop:canonical_admissible}) with the relations between spaces in Fig.~\ref{fig:relation_maps_proof_optimality} to write
+The right (green) map is justified by the fact that $(V, d)$ is, by definition, a $q$-metric and that $\ccalP^*_q$ satisfies the Axiom of Projection (cf.~Prop.~\ref{prop_canonical_projection_axioms}).
+Moreover, notice that $d$ satisfying the constraint in \eqref{E:prop_canonical_projection_optimality_problem} guarantees that the identity map $\phi:V \to V$ from $G$ to $(V, d)$ is dissimilarity-reducing.
+Consequently, we combine the fact that $\ccalP_q^*$ fulfills the Axiom of Transformation (cf.~Prop.~\ref{prop_canonical_projection_axioms}) with the relations between spaces in Fig.~\ref{fig:relation_maps_proof_optimality} to write

 for all $x, x' \in V$.
-Combining \eqref{E:proof_prop_canonical_projection_optimality_010} with the constraint in problem \eqref{eq:prop_canonical_projection_optimality_problem}, we can write that
+Combining \eqref{E:proof_prop_canonical_projection_optimality_010} with the constraint in problem \eqref{E:prop_canonical_projection_optimality_problem}, we can write that

-for all $(x, x') \in E$.
-The optimality of $\ccalP^*$ follows from the non-decreasing nature of the cost function $f$. \end{myproof}
+for all $(x, x') \in E$, and optimality of $\ccalP_q^*$ follows from the non-decreasing nature of the cost function $f$. \end{myproof}

+The optimality result in Proposition~\ref{prop_canonical_projection_optimality} provides an efficient way to bound the minimum cost of a combinatorial optimization problem.
+First, an \emph{upper} bound can be achieved by finding a series of feasible solutions to the problem, e.g., particular circuits for the traveling salesman or cuts for the bisection problem, possibly aided by heuristics designed for the particular problem of interest.
+Second, we apply the canonical projection $\ccalP^*_1$ to the network under analysis and solve efficiently the combinatorial problem in the metric space \cite{Indyk99sublinear}, with the guarantee that obtained \emph{lower} bound is the tightest among those achievable via a metric projection that does not increase the dissimilarities.